-Overall, insolvencies declined slightly again in 2011, although they still occur at a significantly high rate.
-According to statistics released by the Federal Bureau of Statistics, 30.099 corporate insolvencies were recorded in 2011, a decline of 5.9% over the previous year (31.998).
+Overall, insolvencies declined slightly again in 2012.
+According to statistics released by the Federal Bureau of Statistics, 28,304 corporate insolvencies were recorded in 2012, a decline of 6.0 % over the previous year (30,099).

-The number of insolvencies affecting the PSVaG declined disproportionately from the preceding year.
-Both the number of persons entitled to benefits and the volume of benefits payable to beneficiaries are lower than the figures for the preceding year.
+However, the number of insolvencies affecting the PSVaG increased significantly as compared to the previous year.
+Due largely to the occurrence of several major claims cases, both the number of persons entitled to benefits and the volume of benefits payable to beneficiaries rose disproportionally over the previous year.